 If you are here trying to figure out which drone you should purchase, trying to identify which is the best Phantom drone, the answer is not simple.

 If you are serious about taking photos or video from the clouds (assuming the clouds are at or below 400 ft, of course) I would recommend purchasing the latest DJI drone possible for your budget.
+As we update this article, the DJI Air 2S has the same size of camera as the latest Phantom drones, is less than half the size, and about 2/3 the price.

 With the many great options on the market, we hope you find the drone that suites your needs.
 The Phantom line is a great place to start, most Phantom pilots stick with their unit until it literally falls apart.